artuurog/ABB_GoFa_socket/README.md

 In RobotStudio:
 1. Go to `Controller` tab
-1. Select `RAPID`
+1. Expand `RAPID` from the dropdown menu on the left
 1. Create a new Program Module and paste the RAPID script (.txt file) from `src`
 1. Click `RAPID` and `Apply`

 Setup Python node:
 1. Copy and paste the Python script and be ready to run it
-2. Make sure you have installed ```Import socket``` python library
+2. Make sure you have installed the ```socket``` python library

-In RobotStudio (or FlexPendant on real robot):
+In RobotStudio (or FlexPendant for the real controller):
-1. Set program pointer to ruotine by:
+1. Set Program Pointer to `main` ruotine:
-    1. Under `Controller/RAPID` tab
+    1. Go to `Controller/RAPID` tab
-    1. Expand on `TCP_socket` module
+    1. Expand `TCP_socket` module
-    2. Right-click `main` and `Set Program Pointer to Routine`
+    2. Right-click `main` routine and `Set Program Pointer to Routine`
 1. If running a simulation (virtual controller)
     1. Go to `Simulation` tab and press `Play`
     2. The robot will move to a predefined home position and start the socket server
 1. If running on real robot
     1. Connect to robot controller via MGMT port
     1. Go to the `Code` app on the FlexPendant
-    2. Make sure Program Pointer is set to  `TCP_socket`
+    1. Make sure Program Pointer is set to  `TCP_socket`
-    3. Press play button
+    1. Press play button
-    4. The robot will move to a predefined home position and start the socket server
+    1. The robot will move to a predefined home position and start the socket server

 Once the RAPID module is running, start the Python node to establish connection.

 ## Error troubleshooting

   ### `Socket Error`
+  Make sure that the IP address and port number match both in the python node and RAPID module

   ### `Robot Error`
+  Make sure that the trajectory is feasible to follow for the robot:
+  - There are no parallel consecutive joints
+  - The robot does not pass through a singular configuration

 ## Contacts